Percentiles: Relative Standing

 \end{eqnarray*}

-We have to locate the sixth value in the ordered array and then move 0.2 of the distance between the sixth and seventh values. i.e. the value of the 2nd decile can be calculated as
+We must locate the sixth value in the ordered array and then move 0.2 of the distance between the sixth and seventh values. i.e., the value of the 2nd decile can be calculated as

 \[6 \mbox{th observation} + \{7 \mbox{th observation} – 6 \mbox{th observation} \}\times 0.2\]